 For the complete text [PDF] of Professor Pedro Castillo: Historian, Chicano Leader, Mentor on the University of California's e-scholarship site.
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 Pedro Castillo was hired by UC Santa Cruz’s history board in 1976, and affiliated with Merrill College.
 At UCSC, Castillo collaborated with professors in other disciplines in interdisciplinary team-teaching small seminars such as Studies in the American City, which in 1977 focused on Chicago and Los Angeles, and an oral history course documenting social, cultural, political organizations in the nearby working-class and primarily Latino city of Watsonville.
 These courses exemplified the intimate and creative learning atmosphere of UC Santa Cruz in the 1970s.
 Castillo was also an early affiliate of UCSC’s American studies program and served as its chair in 1984.